fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 renders its contents into the <i>div</i>-element, defined in the file <i>public/index.html</i>, having the <i>id</i> value 'root'.

-By default, the file <i>public/index.html</i> is empty.
+By default, the file <i>public/index.html</i> doesn't contain any HTML markup that is visible to us in the browser.
 You can try adding some HTML into the file.
 However, when using React, all content that needs to be rendered is usually defined as React components.

 Let's take a closer look at the code defining the component: